 Another dangerous type is the American dog tick, they prefer waiting for prey on grasslands and scrubs along trails.
 When fully engorged they can be the size of a grape.
 They are a common vector of Rocky Mountain spotted fever.

 You have to regularly visibly check your dog’s coat for ticks.
 If any are found, they should be removed right away with appropriate methods.
 If left on your pet the risk of contracting a disease increases the longer they feed on your pet.

 What happens when a tick bites?

 The feeding process of a tick takes a few days of up to two weeks.
 The arachnids may frequently regurgitate its stomach contents into the puncture and transmit pathogens that cause diseases such as anaplasmosis, babesiosis, Lyme disease, ehrlichiosis and other to the host.
 Left untreated some diseases can even be fatal.

 So How to Repel ticks on dogs?

-The best protection against tick-transmitted diseases would be to completely rule out ticks.
+The best protection against tick-transmitted diseases would be to completely avoid ticks.
 This is near impossible as ticks are everywhere.
-You need to check your dog frequently for ticks and parasites.
+You need to check your dog frequently for ticks and other parasites.
 More thorough when you have been to tick prone territory.
-However, it is still easy to overlook a tick, especially small ticks still in the nymph stage.
+However, it is still easy to overlook a tick, especially small ticks that are still in the nymph stage.
 To protect your pet from blood-sucking pests and the diseases they transmit using spot-on preparations, sprays or antiparasitic collars is part of being a good responsible dog owner.